 Today’s low home loan rates and climbing property values have convinced many people to purchase their next home.
 Whether you are a first time home buyer, planning a move or looking to refinance your current home loan to save money, you’ll want to understand the three types of home loans available to you.

-Lendi compares loans from over 35 major Australian lenders.
+Lendi compares loans from over 25 Australian lenders.
 Find a rate in seconds.

 A fixed rate home loan means that your home loan is locked in at a certain, unchangeable interest rate.
 This can be comforting in times of fluctuating markets, because even if the cash rate rises, your payments won’t change.
 You’ll always have the same amount due each month until the end of the fixed rate term.
 This makes budgeting easier, and can provide reassuring stability to borrowers.

 Another potential disadvantage of a fixed rate home loan is that it is fixed no matter what.
 If rates drop substantially, the only way you’ll benefit is to go through the hassle and expense of refinancing.